Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Introduction

-The formulation of RDP from SAM is not trivial, as RDP is required to differentiate objects with an arbitrary number, while the output of SAM lacks a countable property.
-To make optimal use of the segment outputs from SAM and provide them with the ability to distinguish multiple objects of the same dimensions, we have devised a novel Gaussian embedding strategy for the SAM outputs.
-We employ the Segment-Anything Model to produce instance segmentations for two input frames and utilize spatial-varying Gaussian mixtures to transform them into higher-dimensional RDPs.
+The formulation of RDP from SAM2 is not trivial, as RDP is required to differentiate objects with an arbitrary number, while the output of SAM2 lacks a countable property.
+To make optimal use of the segment outputs from SAM2 and provide them with the ability to distinguish multiple objects of the same dimensions, we have devised a novel Gaussian embedding strategy for the SAM2 outputs.
+We employ the SAM2 to produce instance segmentations for two input frames and utilize spatial-varying Gaussian mixtures to transform them into higher-dimensional RDPs.
+Moreover, SAM2's temporally consistent segmentation ensures consistent RDP representations across frames.
 This representation has been demonstrated to outperform naive one-hot encoding or other learnable embedding alternatives.

-The obtained RDP are integrated into the encoder of the target VFI model, with the primary goal of achieving regional consistency between neighboring frames in VFI.
+The obtained temporally-consistent RDPs are integrated into the encoder of the target VFI model, with the primary goal of achieving regional consistency between neighboring frames in VFI.
 This means that the features of a specific region in two consecutive frames should be similar, which aids in the subsequent motion estimation process.
 To achieve this objective, HRFFM incorporates RDP into the target model's hierarchical feature spaces and performs RDP-guided Feature Normalization (RDPFN) in a residual learning fashion to bring target features to desired states.
 RDPFN is novelly designed to simultaneously harness long- and short-range dependencies to fuse the RDP and image content, enabling the accurate estimation of regional normalization parameters.

+Extensive experiments are conducted on public and well-recognized datasets and various VFI networks.
+It's verified that our algorithm can bring stable performance improvement consistently on multiple datasets and models.
+Our strategy produces better motion modeling even with large motion scales, and thus enhances interpolated results (see Fig.~\ref{fig:teaser}).
+In particular, RDPs help produce clearer boundaries and mitigate severe degradations, such as blurring and shape incompleteness.
+This improvement stems from the fact that our RDPs are derived from SAM2, which provides accurate and well-defined mask boundaries, enabling the complete segmentation of a sufficient number of distinct instances.
+Meanwhile, the consistency of RDPs between consecutive frames is maintained.